atishayjain777/End-to-End-Data-Engineering-and-Business-Intelligence/README.md

 ```
 PowerBI/Global_Estore_Dashboard.pbix
 ```

-Refresh the data source and explore the dashboards.
+Refresh the data model to establish the connection with the MySQL database and explore the interactive dashboards.

 ---